 Tire maintenance is one of the ten basic car maintenance that you should learn as a car owner.
-The condition of your tires affects your handling, suspension, braking, and of course, your overall safety on the road.
-In this article, let’s take a look at what causes uneven tire wear.
+The condition of your tires affects your handling, suspension, braking, and overall safety on the road.
+In this article, let’s look at what causes uneven tire wear.

 What causes uneven tire wear?